Private cars are unsuited to a dense city structure yet they are still widely used. Public transport systems are obviously inadequate.

 3. Direct, at least fairly so

 The ideal journey is one that goes straight from the starting point to the final destination.
-Mass transport will always require some compromises, but very circuitous journeys are a sign that vehicles are too large in proportion to the number of users.
+Mass transport will always require some compromises, but very circuitous journeys are a sign that vehicles are too large in proportion to population density.

 In the past, overlarge buses have been a natural response to the high costs and low availability of drivers.
 This mismatch will end as autonomous road vehicles enter service.